 - 1. About A Girl

 - 3. Jesus Doesn't Want Me For A Sunbeam

 - 4. The Man Who Sold The World

 3. Last long played studio project led this band to their roots, punk rock and noise, and shut up everyone who talked Nirvana ‘sales’, which was the popular mantra passive-aggressive music fans prone to self-handicapping.
 Although not a problem to find virtues in this album(powerful playing, strong songs, evocative singing, uncompromising sound), the personal impression is that the guys were excessive with dissonant sound.
 Too many shocks, squeaks, and screams create predictability, in truth, not so often on the album (“Tourrette’s,” that takes a minute and a half, but why that minute and a half?).
 Nevertheless, “In Utero” was able to honestly follow an album that happens once in a lifetime – “Nevermind”.

 4. This is an album that represents a parallel Nirvana history.
-“Aneurism” “Sliver” and processing “Son of a Gun” is led by a series of strong, emotional and occasionally raunchy songs which owe equally to the melody and noise, distortion and pop.
+“Aneurism” “Sliver” and processing “Son of a Gun” is led by a series of strong, emotional, and occasionally raunchy songs which owe equally to the melody and noise, distortion, and pop.
 Originally, this was issued as a collection of B-sides of singles, but the quality of the songs and their common reasoning suggests that “Incesticide” can be seen as an album, or, answer the question of how would Nirvana sound if “Smells Like Teen Spirit” has never occurred.
-Electric version of “Polly” is interesting to hear, but still inferior to the acoustic variations.
+The electric version of “Polly” is interesting to hear, but still inferior to the acoustic variations.

 - Limited Edition